Tag Archives: #TaxReturns

 No statutory dues certificate Understanding the Significance A ‘No Statutory Dues Certificate’ issued by a Chartered Accountant serves as a declaration that the company has met all its statutory obligations concerning taxes, duties, and other dues within the stipulated timelines.
 This certificate is not merely a formality but a rigorous assessment of financial records… Read More »

-How LLP can save tax ?
+How LLP can save tax?

 How LLP can save tax Limited Liability Partnerships (LLPs) can potentially benefit from specific tax advantages and strategies, subject to the jurisdiction and individual circumstances in place.
 These advantages and strategies have the potential to contribute to tax savings.
 Here are some potential ways which can explain How LLP can save tax: Pass-through… Read More »

-Bookkeeping Accounting Principles?
+What are Bookkeeping Accounting Principles?

 Bookkeeping Accounting Principles Bookkeeping Accounting Principles are closely intertwine terms that encompass the meticulous documentation, arrangement, and communication of financial transactions and data for a business or organization.
 Despite their interconnections, these two concepts hold separate significance.
 Going Concern Principle: This principle assumes that a business will continue its operations in the foreseeable future.… Read More »